Eppo-exp/js-client-sdk/docs/js-client-sdk.precomputedinit.md

 ## precomputedInit() function

-Initializes the Eppo client with configuration parameters.
+Initializes the Eppo precomputed client with configuration parameters.
 This method should be called once on application startup.

 **Signature:**